-Here's what fans need to know about the new music showcase festival.
+Here's what fans need to know about the new music showcase events, coming to Glasgow and Dublin in May.

 From Thursday 9 – Saturday 11 May 2019, thousands of music lovers will descend on Brighton in pursuit of finding their new favourite artist.